Trump might ease fuel economy rules, but automakers won't be off the hook

 In other words, about 35% of the country lives in the states that follow California's emissions rules, not the EPA's, and that has a direct bearing on fuel economy rules.

-Related: Trump to announce do-over on fuel economy rules for automakers
+Related: What Trump's fuel economy plan means for you

+Right now, California is cooperating and federal regulators are working together to coordinate emissions and fuel economy standards.
+But if the Trump administration rolls back the federal mileage rules, the California rules could effectively require a higher fuel economy standard in those states.

 Automaker executives who attended the Wednesday event are certainly happy that Trump is reconsidering federal regulations.

 The federal rule, as originally announced by the Obama administration in 2012, would have required automakers to achieve average fuel economy of 54.5 miles per gallon by the year 2025.
-(In reality, cars would average about 42 mpg because of the was real-world fuel economy is calculated.)
+(In reality, cars would average about 42 mpg because of the way real-world fuel economy is calculated.)

 The Obama plan included a "midterm review" by April 2018, to ensure that these regulation targets were feasible.
 But just as that administration was winding down, the EPA announced that it had reviewed all the data and that it believed the automakers could meet the goals.